How to Use Artificial Intelligence in Advertising

-And AI is doing just that in advertising today.
+And AI is doing just that in digital advertising today.

 How AI Is Used in Advertising Today

-So, how is artificial intelligence actually used in advertising?
+So, how is AI actually used in advertising?

 We're seeing a few major use cases for AI-powered systems that are being deployed by marketers and advertisers today.

-Digital advertising exchanges and platforms all use artificial intelligence to regulate the purchase and sale of advertising in real-time.
-That includes programmatic exchanges, third-party networks, and advertising on platforms like Facebook, Instagram, and Snapchat.
+Programmatic advertising exchanges and platforms all use artificial intelligence and machine learning to regulate the purchase and sale of advertising in real-time.
+That includes nearly every ad exchange, third-party network, and advertising product on platforms like Facebook, Instagram, and Snapchat.

-You won’t find these exchanges, services, and platforms revealing how their AI works anytime soon.
-But that’s the point: Even behind the scenes, artificial intelligence dictates how your ad spend gets used, who sees your ads, and how effective your overall campaigns are.
+You won't find these exchanges, services, and platforms telling advertisers how their AI works anytime soon.
+But that's the point: Even behind the scenes, artificial intelligence dictates how your budget gets used, who sees your ads, and how effective your overall campaigns are.

-That means if you run paid advertising, you need to understand the terminology around artificial intelligence (this resource is a great place to start) and ask the right questions about how the AI used by ad platforms may be affecting your spend.
+That means if you run paid advertising, you need to understand the terminology around artificial intelligence (this resource is a great place to start) and ask the right questions about how the AI used by every ad platform may be affecting your spend.